nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/integrating-cert-manager.md

 ## Troubleshooting

-- To troubleshoot any issues related to the cert-manager installation or Issuer setup, see [the cert-manager troubleshooting guide](https://cert-manager.io/docs/troubleshooting/).
+- To troubleshoot any issues related to the cert-manager installation or issuer setup, see [the cert-manager troubleshooting guide](https://cert-manager.io/docs/troubleshooting/).
-- To troubleshoot the HTTP01 ACME Challenge, please see the cert-manager [ACME troubleshooting guide](https://cert-manager.io/docs/troubleshooting/acme/).
+- To troubleshoot the HTTP01 ACME challenge, please see the cert-manager [ACME troubleshooting guide](https://cert-manager.io/docs/troubleshooting/acme/).
-  - Note that for the HTTP01 Challenge to work using the Gateway resource, HTTPS redirect must not be configured.
+  - Note that for the HTTP01 challenge to work using the gateway resource, HTTPS redirect must not be configured.
   - The temporary HTTPRoute created by cert-manager routes the traffic between cert-manager and the Let's Encrypt server through NGINX Gateway Fabric.
-If the Challenge is not successful, it may be useful to inspect the NGINX logs to see the ACME Challenge requests.
+If the challenge is not successful, it may be useful to inspect the NGINX logs to see the ACME challenge requests.
 You should see something like the following:

     ```shell
     kubectl logs <pod-name> -n nginx-gateway -c nginx